Maumagnaguagno/Spriter/README.md

   # If you want to see in the Terminal, print it
   # just make sure the character "\0" is invisible and "\1" is visible
   puts spt.to_s, '-' * 32
-  # Save it to a folder that already exists (You need spriter/bmp/ for this example to work)
+  # Save it to a folder that already exists (You need spriter/bmp/ for this to work)
   # You can also give foreground and background colors default is green on black
   # save(filename, ext = 'bmp', front = [0,255,0,255], back = [0,0,0,255])
   spt.save("spriter/#{ext}/sprite_#{seed}",ext)